Managing temporary elevated access to your AWS environment

 Traditional access control systems require users to be authenticated and authorized before they can access a protected resource.
 Becoming authorized is typically a one-time event, and a user’s authorization status is reviewed periodically—for example as part of an access recertification process.

 With persistent access, also known as standing access, a user who is authenticated and authorized can invoke access at any time just by navigating to a protected resource.
 The process of invoking access does not consider the reason why they are invoking it on each occurrence.
-Today, persistent access is the model that AWS IAM Identity Center supports, and is the most common model used for IAM users and federated users.
+Today, persistent access is the model that IAM Identity Center supports, and is the most common model used for IAM users and federated users.

 With temporary elevated access, also known as just-in-time access, users must be authenticated and authorized as before—but furthermore, each time a user invokes access an additional process takes place, whose purpose is to identify and record the business reason for invoking access on this specific occasion.
 The process might involve additional human actors or it might use automation.
 When the process completes, the user is only granted access if the business reason is appropriate, and the scope and duration of their access is aligned to the business reason.